IRS Provides Instructions on Certification Process for Work Opportunity Tax Credit

 What Are the Benefits of the WOTC?

-The Work Opportunity Tax Credit originally was introduced in 1996 under the Small Business Protection Act to replace the expiring Targeted Jobs Tax Credit.
+The Work Opportunity Tax Credit was initially introduced in 1996 under the Small Business Protection Act to replace the expiring Targeted Jobs Tax Credit.
 The credit:

-- Allows certain tax-exempt organizations to hire eligible veterans and receive a credit against the employer's share of Social Security taxes
+- Allows specific tax-exempt organizations to hire eligible veterans and receive a credit against the employer's share of Social Security taxes.

 - Qualified veterans, including certain unemployed and disabled veterans